revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-72. Tell me about Zookeeper role in Kafka ?
+72.Tell me about Zookeeper role in Kafka ?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-Kafka is a distributed system is built to use Zookeeper.
-Basically, it is main used to build coordination between different nodes in a cluster.
-It is also use Zookeeper to recover from previously committed offset if any node fails because it works as periodically commit offset.
+Kafka is a distributed system is built to use Zookeeper.Basically, it is main used to build coordination between different nodes in a cluster.It is also use Zookeeper to recover from previously committed offset if any node fails because it works as periodically commit offset.

 </details>
 </blockquote>

 ---

-73. How do you create a dataframe in spark?
+73.How do you create a dataframe in spark?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)